cagedcrown/cagedcrown.github.io/about/index.md

 ads: false
 ---

 Maury T. Líndo is an aspiring full-stack developer who has an eye for pixel perfection.
 Mo was a professional designer/animator for 5 years in the Washington, DC metropolitan area.
 Although his skillset in multimedia is vast, Mo has fallen in love with Web Development and UX/UI Design.
-In his down time he enjoys photography, weightlifting, meditation, and cooking.